OctopusDeploy/docs/docs/administration/script-modules.md

 ## Using a Script Module on a Deployment

-Once you have created a Script Module, you can start using the functions contained on it on your deployment processes.
+Once you haveÂ created a Script Module, you can start using the functions contained on it on your deployment processes.

-1. Go to your  and click on Include **Script Modules**
+1. Â Go to yourÂ  and click on IncludeÂ **Script Modules**

 **![](/docs/images/3048136/3278024.png)**

 A new window will pop up up, prompting you to select you script module.
-Select the module you just created (make sure the checkbox is checked) and hit **Apply**.
+Select the module you just created (make sure the checkbox is checked) and hitÂ **Apply**.

 ![](/docs/images/3048136/3278023.png)

-You should now be able to see your module loaded on your Deployment Process
+You should now be able to see your module loaded on yourÂ Deployment Process

 ![](/docs/images/3048136/3278022.png)

-2. Add a  and call the *Say-Hello* function from it.
+2. Â Add a Â and call the *Say-Hello* function from it.

 ```powershell
 Say-Hello -name George